- Booster Gold

 Page 10, panel 3

 POWER DOWN: Booster's power-suit is damaged by the sudden appearance of several time portals.
-The how's and why's of this technological failure by way of unusual chronal phenomenon is left unexplained.
+The how's and why's of this technological failure by way of unusual chronal phenomenon are left unexplained.

 Page 12, panel 4